-Patrimony is a right, a status or tangible asset inherited from a father or other ancestor.
+Patrimony and matrimony are a right, a status or tangible asset inherited from a ancestor and associated with Patriarchy or Matriarchy.
 A patrimony may be inherited by either sex although the term is generally associated with patrilineal transmission of status, property and wealth.
 Patrimony is legal entitlements inherited through one's father through generations in the same family.
 Under the French legal system, Patrimony is the envelop that contains all of a person's rights and obligations which can be assigned a monetary value.
 In traditional French legal doctrine, each person whether physical or juridical can only have one patrimony.

 There could be no patrimony without a person.
 Patrimony is the sum total of all personal and real entitlements, including movable and immovable property, belonging to a real person.
 National patrimony is the heritage or accumulated reserves of a nation.
 Family patrimony is created by marriage or civil union which creates a bundle of entitlements and obligations that must be shared by the spouses or partners upon divorce, annulment, dissolution of marriage or dissolution of civil union, when there must be a division of property.
 Neo-patrimonialism is defined Christopher Clapham as a "form of organisation in which relationships of a broadly patrimonial type pervade a political and administrative system which is formally constructed on rational-legal lines."

 Trust and Patrimony - Lionel Smith

 Quebec Research Centre of Private and Comparative Law

 Abstract: The French jurist Pierre Lepaulle argued that the common law trust could be best understood, in civilian terms, as a patrimony by appropriation.
 This argument has been influential in some civilian receptions of the trust.
 Lepaulle misunderstood the nature of the common law trust, which is founded on the obligations owed by the trustee in relation to the trust property.